mdbk8/chuck_norris_rules_dude/README.md

 ## How to run the application

 To run application you can use saved run configs in `run-configs` directory.
 It needs Kafka to be up and running.
-To do so invoke `docker compose -f producer-compose.yaml up -d`.
+To do so invoke `docker compose -f chuck-producer-dependencies-compose.yaml up -d`.
 It will run Zookeeper, Kafka broker and Portainer in the background.

-To stop these containers run `docker compose -f producer-compose.yaml stop`.
+To stop these containers run `docker compose -f chuck-producer-dependencies-compose.yaml stop`.

-To stop and remove these containers run `docker compose -f producer-compose.yaml down`.
+To stop and remove these containers run `docker compose -f chuck-producer-dependencies-compose.yaml down`.

+It's also possible to run the application together with Zookeeper and Kafka in Docker.
+To do so run `chuck-producer-compose.yaml` file the same way as described above.

 ### Portainer